HumeAI/hume-python-sdk/docs/index.md

 pip install hume
 ```

-Websocket and streaming features can be enabled with:
+WebSocket and streaming features can be enabled with:

 ```bash
 pip install "hume[stream]"